Skip to content

 Known Limitations

-The workflow calls several external workflows: - updatebottleneckanddiagnoses: Records coaching bottlenecks and recommended actions - youthProfileCreationTool: Creates new youth profiles with collected information - Youth Stage: Updates youth progression through entrepreneurial stages
+The workflow calls several sub-workflows: - updatebottleneckanddiagnoses: Records bottleneck diagnoses and micro-actions - youthProfileCreationTool: Creates new youth profiles with collected data - Youth Stage: Updates youth progression stages in the pedagogical model

 Setup Instructions